London’s Top Hidden Gems – The Quirky, The Queer And The Quaint

 20. Soho Square Gardens

 Soho Square Gardens evaded me for quite some time; not knowing its name, I searched on several visits to the city for this most elusive of London secret places that I’d seen in photoshoots from time to time, but could not find it!
 The draw was the cute little timber hut in the centre but once I started researching the park I discovered more of London’s secrets which only added to the magnetism of this find.
-First off, the beautiful Tudor style building in the middle of the park is actually a fake!
+First off, the beautiful Tudor-style building in the middle of the park is actually a fake!
 Despite its deliberate wonkiness, this glorified garden shed was actually only built in 1925 to hide an ugly electrical substation.
 However, what fascinated me more was the fact that the entrance within the building is also the opening to one of London’s larger WW2 air-raid shelters; beneath your feet over 150 people regularly clambered to escape the bombings.

 But Soho Square Gardens isn’t all about the subterranean – when you visit make sure you consider the neighbourhood too : Soho Square has often had an affinity with the rich and famous.
 Starting with Dukes and Earls, name-dropped in several famous pieces of literature and temporarily lived in by the likes of Karl Marx, John Logie Baird, Mozart and Mary Seacole.
-Just think – these gardens were possibly the place when many inspirational thoughts were thought.
+Just think – these gardens were possibly the place where many inspirational thoughts were thought.
 Ultimately though, the gardens are an aesthetically pleasing green space within a busy metropolis where those in the know sneak a quiet picnic.
 You’d never know you were adjacent to some of London’s busiest streets!

 Soho Square Gardens, London secret